swgupt/powerbi-docs/powerbi-docs/service-premium-capacity-manage.md

 Memory is dynamically allocated to dataflows, but is statically allocated to paginated reports.
 The reason for statically allocating the maximum memory is that paginated reports run within a secured contained space of the capacity.
 Care should be taken when setting paginated reports memory as it reduces available memory for loading models.
 To learn more, see the [Default memory settings](service-admin-premium-workloads.md#default-memory-settings).

 Deleting a Premium capacity is possible and won't result in the deletion of its workspaces and content.
 Instead, it moves any assigned workspaces to shared capacity.
 When the Premium capacity was created in a different region, the workspace is moved to shared capacity of the home region.

+Target region of the capacity cannot be changed.
+A new capacity has to be created at the desired region and the workspaces need to be manually moved.

 ### Assigning workspaces to capacities